 This recipe for fried zucchini slices with flour is probably the most common way of enjoying this simple vegetable in Romania, my home country.
 No breadcrumbs for the coating, just a very small amount of flour and some eggs.

-This is a recipe my grandmother used to make at least 2 or 3 times every summer.
-It is quick, it only needs four ingredients and it is a very cheap recipe, if the zucchini are in season this will probably not cost you more than 1 or 2 Euros for the whole batch.
-And even kids, who would normally not want to have anything to do with zucchini, will enjoy eating these tender slices.
+This is a recipe my grandmother used to make at least 4-5 times every summer.
+It is quick, it only needs four ingredients, and it is very cheap; if the zucchini is in season, this will probably not cost you more than 1 Euro for the whole batch.
+And even kids, who would normally not want to have anything to do with this veggie, will enjoy eating the tender slices.

 How to make fried zucchini?